 The 1961 elections gave the PNM 20 of the 30 seats.
 This two-thirds majority allowed them to draft the Independence Constitution without input from the DLP.
 Trinidad and Tobago became independent on August 31, 1962, 25 days after Jamaica.
 In addition to being prime minister, Williams was also Minister of Finance from 1957 to 1961 and from 1966 to 1971.

 Black Power Between 1968 and 1970, the Black Power movement gained strength in Trinidad and Tobago.
-The leadership was within the Guild of Undergraduates at the St. Augustine Campus of the University of the West Indies.
+The leadership was within the Guild of Undergraduates at the University of the West Indies St. Augustine Campus.
 Williams countered with a broadcast entitled "I am for Black Power" in response to the challenge.
-He introduced a 5% levy to reduce unemployment and established the first locally owned commercial bank.
+He introduced a 5% levy to reduce unemployment and established the first locally-owned commercial bank.
 However, this intervention had little impact on the protests.

 Eric Williams died in office on March 29, 1981, at 69.
 A period of national mourning in Trinidad and Tobago from March 30 to April 17, 1981, followed.
 Often called the "Father of the Nation," Williams remains one of the most significant leaders in modern Trinidad and Tobago history.

 Williams produced several other scholarly works focused on the Caribbean.
-Of particular significance are two published long after he had abandoned his academic career for public life: British Historians and the West Indies and From Columbus to Castro.
+Two published long after he abandoned his academic career for public life are of particular significance: British Historians and the West Indies and From Columbus to Castro.
 Williams sent one of 73 Apollo 11 Goodwill Messages to NASA for the historic first lunar landing in 1969.
 The message still rests on the lunar surface today.
 He wrote, in part: "It is our earnest hope for mankind that while we gain the moon, we shall not lose the world."